npranto/airtable-service/README.md

 # Airtable Service

-This module is an API container for **Airtable** that provides methods to perform CRUD (Create, Read, Update, Delete) operations on an Airtable database.
+A JavaScript library that makes it easy to use Airtable REST API for CRUD operations, supported on both Node and Browser environments

 ## Installation